Izaiah-Razon/Izaiah-Razon/README.md

 - I'm currently studying Computer Engineering.
 - I chose my major because I enjoy problem-solving and building things.
 - A fun fact about me is: I volunteer at robotics competitions.
 - What do I want to learn from EE 205?
-I want to strengthen my understanding of circuit analysis.
+I want to learn how to design programs using classes.
 - A book or movie I'd recommend is: Atomic Habits by James Clear.